fanduel-oss/refract/docs/usage/installation.md

     npm install --save refract-redux-rxjs
     ```

 1. Import the Refract store enhancer and apply it to your redux store.
-This process is explained in detail in the Redux documentation: [`Configuring your store`](https://redux.js.org/recipes/configuring-your-store).
+This process is explained in detail in the Redux documentation: [Configuring your store](https://redux.js.org/recipes/configuring-your-store).

     For example: